1. If I Were the Wind (and You Were the Rain)

 6. Not of this World: Part 3 – Green-Eyed Angel

 The final track of this wonderful song gives us a peek into the vast melancholy void of sadness that the writer is experiencing.
-The previous track pored over the issue of man’s inhumanity to man, and the resulting weariness it brings.
+The previous track mused over the issue of man’s inhumanity to man, and the resulting weariness it brings.
 However, this track addresses something far more sensitive and delicate: the loss of a loved one.
 I believe, actually, that it wasn’t death that took her, but rather divorce.

 “Green eyed angel coming down from heaven/ I never thought the one who loved me more than any/ Would be the one to lead me to the gallows”.
 He misses his love.
 It’s that simple.
 And this drags him down to the pits, and he cannot find any good in life now.

 But there is good.
 His friends comfort him.
-Indeed, he can feel love and comfort from she who left him forever!
+Indeed, he can feel love and comfort from the memory of she who left him forever!
 The world has lost its color, but there is a new paintbrush waiting for him somewhere.

 Have you ever lost someone you loved?
 I know people that literally have not.
 That day will come, though, be it through death or through a broken relationship.
 I’ve lost many.
 Too many.
 The world can seem unfair.
 God himself can seem cruel.
 But I take comfort in knowing there is something outside of this mortal coil that is far more important than the crude matter that is our flesh.
 This world is unforgiving and difficult.
 It can hang us by the gallows.
 But I feel that there is far more than the toils of this life that cause us to long for something bigger and deeper.

 7. A Man of Nomadic Traits